What is nodular prurigo?

 Investigations in nodular prurigo

-Sometimes, a skin biopsy is useful to confirm the diagnosis.
+A skin biopsy may be useful to confirm the diagnosis of nodular prurigo.
 Under the microscope, the skin is enormously thickened and may appear quite abnormal, sometimes resembling squamous cell skin cancer.
 The nerve fibres and nerve endings in the skin are markedly increased in size.
 The skin is inflamed and there is an increased number of neural mediators known to cause itching and nerve growth.

 Direct immunofluorescence looking for antibody deposition in the skin is usually negative.
 Rarely, the blistering disease bullous pemphigoid can present as nodular prurigo.
 In this case, immunofluorescence reveals immunoglobulins in the basement membrane zone below the epidermis.
 The prurigo nodules can be present for weeks or months before any blisters appear.